Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Intro2BASH.md

 * PART 5 -- Shell Script
 * Nelle’s Pipeline: Creating a Script
 * PART 6 -- Finding things
-* PART 7 -- Connecting to the remote machine
+* PART 7 -- Using high performance computers

 There are many questions and small tasks given, all have Answers/Solutions in a drop-down under.
 These are practice exercises to be attended after the session (or only if you have time during the session).